Emily-Ngahu/Automobile-Insurance-claims-classification/README.md

    ## Tools used
    1. Python
 ## Data
-The data used in this project was downloaded from kaggle and and be gotten [here](https://www.kaggle.com/datasets/buntyshah/auto-insurance-claims-data?select=insurance_claims.csv)
+The data used in this project was downloaded from kaggle and and be downloaded [here](https://www.kaggle.com/datasets/buntyshah/auto-insurance-claims-data?select=insurance_claims.csv)
 ### Data description
 The dataset has the following columns:
 1. months_as_customer - This describes the number of months a customer has been in business with the insurance company.